-Students may enroll in an advanced level or College Board Advanced Placement courses if an acknowledgement form is completed by parents and students regarding academic expectations.
+Students may enroll in an advanced level or College Board Advanced Placement courses if an acknowledgement form is completed by parents and students regarding academic expectations and financial responsibilities.

 Because of the rigorous nature of the curriculum, AP courses are designated as such on the transcript and receive a "weighted grade."
 The following point system is used: